 When to File Suit for a Store Injury in Miami

 A victim of an accident at a store may have to deal with extensive medical bills, loss of wages, and many other issues due to the accident.
 As a result, a victim will need damages to help manage expenses for injuries and other losses.
 That is why it is vital to understand that a victim only has a limited amount of time to pursue damages for their injuries.

 The statute of limitations regulates the amount of time that a potential plaintiff has to file a particular type of lawsuit.
 The filing deadline is subject to change depending on the type of claim that a plaintiff needs to file.

-In Florida, a victim of a store injury has four years to file their lawsuit with a court of law.
-However, a victim of an accident should not consider waiting almost four years to file their case.
+In Florida, a victim of a store injury has two years to file their lawsuit with a court of law.
+However, a victim of an accident should not consider waiting almost two years to file their case.
 If a plaintiff does not file their case with the court in a timely manner, the case could be barred by the court.
 This would eliminate the plaintiff’s opportunity to seek damages for their injuries and other losses.

 If you are uncertain about the filing deadline for your personal injury case, you should speak with an experienced attorney as soon as possible.